-July 1, 2019
+July 1, 2020

-English is the largest unit in the School of Arts and Sciences, and we are growing.
+English is the largest unit in the School of Arts and Sciences.
 We are particularly committed to our undergraduates.
 Some take our courses to major or minor in English, but many of our students are based in disciplines well beyond English and even the Humanities.
 Our literature, media studies, creative writing, and literary theory courses draw students from across the university, who come to our department to learn how language works, to read and analyze complex literary works and to write poems, essays, plays, and novels of their own.
 Each semester thousands of undergraduates enroll in our writing courses, which are revered nationally for their intellectual rigor and commitment to evidence-based argumentation.
 Here they read challenging essays focused on crucial topics of the day, and they learn to write, to argue, and to weigh ideas in ways that are fundamental to both their lives and the careers they hope to pursue.

 Our PhD program ranks among the top 15 in the U.S. We are very proud to continue a long tradition of teaching and mentoring exceptional students from across the nation and the world.
-In the coming years we are focused on expanding of our course offerings to include writing for public audiences and helping our graduates prepare for a range of humanities careers.
+In the coming years, we are focused on expanding of our course offerings to include writing for public audiences and helping our graduates prepare for a range of humanities careers.
 In addition, we are launching campaigns to expand resources for international travel and language study.
 We believe that learning new languages, engaging with scholars beyond North America, and tapping into new archives are essential to the intellectual vibrancy and collaborative internationalism of the twenty-first-century university.

 Rebecca L. Walkowitz

 Distinguished Professor and Chair

 Department of English